typeworld/typeworld/Python/Lib/typeWorld/README.md

 This prevents the subscription URL from being passed on in unauthorized ways, as its use in other unauthorized app instances will then carry either an invalid access token or an unknown `anonymousAppID`.

-(Passing on subscriptions to other users will be possible through the central Type.World server using its JSON API under the `inviteUserToSubscription` command), see below.)
+(Passing on subscriptions to other users will be possible through the central Type.World server using its JSON API under the `inviteTypeWorldUserToSubscription` command), see below.)

 ### Layer 2: Access restriction to users with Type.World user account